Balibaloo/obsidian-filtered-opener/README.md

 To fix this try copying and pasting the name of the set to ensure that the characters are identical.

 # You should use this plugin if
-- You want to open a note from a sets of notes
+- You want to open notes from a set of notes.
+- You want to define multiple sets of notes.
-- You want to define a set of notes by their
+- You want to define a set of notes by their:
-	- [x] filename
+	- filename
-	- [x] pathname
+	- pathname
 	- [ ] tags
-- You want to define multiple sets of notes
-- You want to use regex to match the above properties
+- You want to use regex for matching properties to define sets.
-- You want to use hotkeys different hotkeys to open notes from different sets
+- You want to open notes from different sets with assigned hotkeys.

 ## API